amygreenbooks/amy-green-books/site/content/books/things-we-didnt-say.md

   - name: "Indie Bound"
     link: "https://www.indiebound.org/book/9780764237164"
     imageUrl: "/img/indie-bound.jpg"
+endorsements:
+  - author: Jake Lokkesmoe
+    quote: >-
+      Amy is super awesome!
+So awesome indeed that I married her!
+  - author: Philipp Trommler
+    quote: >-
+      This is a quote!
+It's not very helpful though.
+Sorry about that :/
 ---

 Headstrong Johanna Berglund, a linguistics student at the University of  Minnesota, has very definite plans for her future . . . plans that do  not include returning to her hometown and the secrets and heartaches she  left behind there.
 But the US Army wants her to work as a translator at  a nearby camp for German POWs.